ADMINISTRATION

 Articles of Incorporation

-The organization is incorporated as a native American nonprofit corporation in the Commonwealth of Virginia and is dedicated to cultural preservation, museum stewardship, and community education.
+The organization is incorporated as a Native American nonprofit corporation in the Commonwealth of Virginia and is dedicated to cultural preservation, museum stewardship, educational outreach, historical interpretation, and community education.

 Certified Articles of Incorporation are maintained on file with the Virginia State Corporation Commission.

-The Administration of the Wolf Creek Cherokee Tribe of Virginia supports the day-to-day operations that allow the Tribe’s programs, services, and cultural preservation work to function with consistency, accountability, and care.
-Administrative operations are structured to ensure responsible management, transparency, and alignment with the Tribe’s mission and long-term sustainability goals.
+The Administration of the Wolf Creek Cherokee Tribe of Virginia Cultural Center supports the day-to-day operations that allow the Tribe’s programs, services, educational initiatives, museum operations, and cultural preservation work to function with consistency, accountability, and responsible oversight.
+Administrative operations are structured to support transparency, organizational continuity, compliance, and long-term sustainability.

-While the Tribal Council provides governance, leadership, and strategic direction, administrative functions focus on operational coordination, compliance readiness, recordkeeping, and organizational support.
-Together, these roles ensure that cultural, educational, and preservation initiatives are carried out responsibly and in service to the community.
+While the Tribal Council provides governance, leadership, and strategic direction, administrative functions focus on operational coordination, documentation management, financial stewardship, compliance readiness, recordkeeping, and organizational support.
+Together, these functions ensure that cultural, educational, and preservation initiatives are carried out responsibly and in service to the broader community.

 Administrative operations support a wide range of organizational functions, including but not limited to: